aboldguess/BlockHead/README.md

 6. **Updating sites**
    - On the main page, click `Pull Latest` next to a domain to run `git pull origin main` in the site's directory.

+7. **Backing up sites**
+   - Click `Backup` next to a domain to download a zip archive of the site's files and generated config.

 ## Warning